Check out the first chapter below

-Ah, well, thought Isabel, at least it’ll keep him warm as he burns it at the tables in the saloon.
+Ah, well, thought Isabel, at least it’ll keep him warm as he burns it at the tables of his club.
 She really should warn Emily, but then again, she really wanted another glass of punch.
 Perhaps afterward…

 Isabel made to stand up, and in doing so, caught the eye of her lady’s maid who bustled over from her position along the far wall.

 “Accompany me to the banquet hall, won’t you, Denise?”

 Denise smiled sweetly as she took her mistress’s arm.
 She was a pretty little thing in a light blue gown of fine muslin that she had borrowed from Isabel.
 Her blonde hair was pulled up into a loose bun at the top of her head, and a few escaped tendrils framed her pleasantly pale countenance.

 “Lord Darensby looks a treat, doesn’t he?” giggled Denise into Isabel’s ear as she led her across the room.
 “He’s been eyeing you this evening.”